couchbase/build-tools/escrow/templates/README.md

-The scripts, source, and data in this directory can be used to produce installer binaries of Couchbase Server @@VERSION@@ Enterprise Edition for any supported version of CentOS, Debian, or Ubuntu Linux, or SuSE 11.
-(SuSE 12 or later can be made to work with the information here, but we cannot provide the buildslave Docker image as it contains licensed code.)
+The scripts, source, and data in this directory can be used to produce installer binaries of Couchbase Server @@VERSION@@ Enterprise Edition for any supported version of CentOS, Debian, or Ubuntu Linux (SuSE 12 or later can be made to work with the information here, but we cannot provide the Docker worker image as it contains licensed code.)

-NOTE: Oracle Enterprise Linux 6 (OEL 6) was also a supported platform for Couchbase Server @@VERSION@@.
-The installer binaries for this platform were the same as for Centos 6.
-Therefore you should follow these instructions as for Centos 6 when building for OEL 6.

 ## Requirements